koldunovn/py_klimacampus/README.md

 Presentations for KlimaCampus Python meetings.

-All announcements about meetings are done through python-friends mailing list.
+All announcements about meetings are done through the python-friends mailing list.
 You can [subscribe to it here](https://lists.zmaw.de/mailman/listinfo/python-friends).

 List of folders
 ==